bojanamil/twoPassAssembler/README.md

 # twoPassAssembler

-This was a project done as part of system programming course at the University of Belgrade, faculty of Electrical engineering.
+This was a project done as part of system programming course at the University of Belgrade, faculty of Electrical engineering in 2017.

 ## Description